 The journal offers rigorous articles on a range of theoretical topics.
 It focuses on new theoretical work that is broadly accessible to political scientists and enhances an understanding of political processes.

-The Journal of Theoretical Politics is an international journal one of whose principal aims is to foster the development of theory in the study of political processes.
+The Journal of Theoretical Politics is an international peer-reviewed journal one of whose principal aims is to foster the development of theory in the study of political processes.
 It provides a forum for the publication of original papers seeking to make genuinely theoretical contributions to the study of politics.

 The journal includes rigorous analytical articles on a range of theoretical topics.
 In particular, it focuses on new theoretical work which is broadly accessible to social scientists and contributes to our understanding of political processes.
 It also includes original syntheses of recent theoretical developments in diverse fields.